Back

 Visitors to Cambo Gardens will be amazed by the site’s unique, soft and informal character.
 Among the main attractions are a vast walled garden and a no-dig edible garden that supplies produce to the vegetarian café at the Stables Visitor Centre.
 Families with young children can enjoy a natural play area and woodland walks that lead down to the sea, and dogs on leads are welcome.
 In winter, Cambo Gardens’ famous snowdrop walks make it a must-visit destination.

-• Free days out for RHS members in 2025: every day
+• Free days out for RHS Members in 2026: Wednesday – Thursday, when open

 • Find out more at Cambo Gardens